akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Personal/The Learning System Notes.md

 	- Put away all notes
 	- read the question
 	- attempt to answer the question *thoroughly in writing*
-		- for multiple choice: don't just concern yourself with the correct answer
-		- take a minute to explain why the other answers are wrong
+		- for multiple choice: take a minute to explain why the other answers are wrong
-- if stuck, give yourself a few minutes to actively work through the problem creating linkages between related concepts
+- if stuck, give yourself few minutes to actively work through the problem creating linkages between related concepts
-	- if still stuck, go back to the material from the priming, in class notes, and post class immediate review stages
+	- still stuck, go back to the material from the priming, in class notes, and post class immediate review stages
-		- if still stuck, this is when you take out the textbook or lecture and look for the information utilizing neighboring concepts to thoroughly provide the best answer possible
+		- still stuck, take out the textbook or lecture and look for the info to provide the best answer possible
 - check the correct answer and explanation
 	- if your answer matches with correct answer - great!
 	- if not - also great!